Introduction¶

 </div>

-Because the rules for using the "required owned elements" are not followed in this code, it is likely that assistive technologies, such as screen readers used by blind users, will not be able to present this list correctly to the user.
+- Because the rules about how to use the required owned elements are not followed in this code, assistive technologies such as screen readers used by blind users cannot present this list correctly to the user.

 The platform flags instances where elements have required owned elements but where none of the defined required owned elements are present.

-To fix this issue, you need to look up the role causing the error in the WAI-ARIA standard
+- Look up the role that causes the error in the WAI-ARIA standard.

 Related accessibility conformance testing rules.